Oxygen Therapy for Carbon Monoxide Poisoning: Emergency Protocols and HBOT Evidence

 Oxygen Therapy Carbon Monoxide Poisoning

-High-flow 100% oxygen is the immediate treatment for carbon monoxide poisoning, and HBOT is the standard of care for severe cases.
-CO poisoning kills roughly 400 Americans and sends 50,000 to the ER every year.
-The landmark Weaver 2002 RCT found HBOT reduced delayed neurological damage from 46.1% to 24.6%, with a number needed to treat (NNT) of 5.
-The clinical question is no longer whether HBOT works for severe CO poisoning, but how to identify which patients need it.
+High-flow 100 percent oxygen is the immediate treatment for carbon monoxide poisoning, and hyperbaric oxygen therapy (HBOT) is the standard of care for severe cases.
+CO poisoning kills roughly 400 Americans and sends about 50,000 to emergency departments each year, according to the CDC.7 The landmark Weaver 2002 trial found HBOT cut delayed neurological damage from 46.1 percent to 25.0 percent, a number needed to treat of 5.
+The clinical question is no longer whether HBOT works for severe poisoning, but which patients need it.

 Carbon monoxide binds to hemoglobin with 200 to 250 times the affinity of oxygen, forming carboxyhemoglobin (COHb).
-This does two things: it directly prevents hemoglobin from carrying oxygen, and it shifts the oxygen-hemoglobin dissociation curve to the left, making the remaining oxyhemoglobin hold onto its oxygen more tightly and release less to tissues.
+This does two things: it prevents hemoglobin from carrying oxygen, and it shifts the oxygen-hemoglobin dissociation curve to the left, so the remaining oxyhemoglobin holds its oxygen more tightly and releases less to tissues.

-Every patient with confirmed or suspected CO poisoning receives 100% oxygen via a tight-fitting non-rebreather mask as soon as possible.
-This is not optional and should not be delayed for any reason, including waiting for lab results.
+Every patient with confirmed or suspected CO poisoning receives 100 percent oxygen through a tight-fitting non-rebreather mask as soon as possible.
+This is not optional and should not be delayed for lab results.
+Raising inspired oxygen from 21 percent (room air) to 100 percent dramatically accelerates the removal of CO from hemoglobin.

 Room air (21% O2) 320 minutes (5.3 hours)